Almaden Minerals (NYSE:AAU) Receives New Coverage from Analysts at StockNews.com

-StockNews.com started coverage on shares of Almaden Minerals (NYSE:AAU – Get Rating) in a research note issued on Wednesday.
-The brokerage set a “sell” rating on the stock.
+StockNews.com started coverage on shares of Almaden Minerals (NYSE:AAU – Get Rating) in a research report issued to clients and investors on Saturday.
+The firm set a “sell” rating on the stock.

 Almaden Minerals Company Profile (Get Rating)